According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 12 Biology textbook.

 - Somatic hybridization

-- Plant breeding for improved food quality and developing resistance to insect and pests
+- Plant breeding for improved food quality and developing resistance to insects and pests

 Stay tuned with BYJU’S for more on Strategies for enhancement in food production notes.